 Students are expected to complete prerequisites before beginning the MPAc program; any deficiencies must be completed prior to enrollment.
 Transfer credits from other institutions cannot be substituted for the MPAc curriculum, although such classes can be used to fulfill the aforementioned prerequisites.

-Application deadlines are in December, February, March and June, each year.
+Application deadlines for the Masters of Professional Accountancy are in December, February, March and June, each year.
 For current information, see http://gsm.ucdavis.edu/master-professional-accountancy.